 10 most difficult countries to get a visa

-Are you wondering how to get a visa?
+Are you wondering how hard is it to get a visa?
 Well, there are ten countries in the world, the visas of which are hard to obtain.
-Many people have spent their years to get a positive answer from their visa-issuing authorities but got the rejection.
-If you are planning a world tour and if the following countries are on your list, then my recommendation to you is to apply for the visa while travelling to other countries, as it can take a lot of your time.
+Many people have spent their years getting a positive answer from their visa-issuing authorities but got the rejection.
+If you are planning a world tour and if the following countries are on your list, then my recommendation to you is to apply for a visa while travelling to other countries, as it can take a lot of your time.
 Let’s get to know these countries with visa that are hard to get.

 1. North Korea